mever-team/FairBench/docs/quick.md

 ```

 The above measure is also known as *ABROCA* in the literature, but FairBench standardizes their naming scheme.
-See the library's growing list of more than 300 valid buildable measures by calling:
+Print FairBench's growing list of more than 300 valid measures by calling:
 `fb.quick.help()`.

 <pre style="font-family:monospace;background:#222222;color:#c0c0c0;padding:1em;overflow-x:auto;font-size:12px;max-height: 200px;overflow-y:auto">